OlaAhmad/Navigation/README.md

 ### Getting started

 Download the Navigation repository from the top-right button.
-You can also clone the repository and downloaded from a terminal in your workspace directory using the following command line:
+You can also clone the repository and downloaded from a terminal in your workspace directory and cd to the Navigation folder using the following command lines:

     git clone https://github.com/OlaAhmad/Navigation.git
+    cd Navigation

 ###